 Dr James Buchanan

-In addition to his genomics research, James has studied the economic case for a combined antimalarial-antibacterial rectal formulation for community use in patients with severe malaria and bacterial infections, and has undertaken an economic evaluation of several treatments for the management of unexplained infertility.
-He has also contributed to a NICE clinical guideline on physical activity, play and sport for pre-school and school age children.
-He is currently undertaking an economic evaluation of several treatments for penicilliosis in HIV patients in Vietnam, and acts as a Research Adviser for RDS South Central.
+In addition to his genomics research, James has studied the economic case for a combined antimalarial-antibacterial rectal formulation for community use in patients with severe malaria and bacterial infections, and has undertaken an economic evaluation of treatments for unexplained infertility.
+He has also contributed to a NICE clinical guideline on physical activity, play and sport for pre-school and school age children, and has undertaken an economic evaluation of treatment for penicilliosis in HIV patients in Vietnam.
+In addition, he contributes to multiple projects at HERC related to the economics of antibiotic prescribing and antimicrobial resistance, and acts as a Research Adviser for RDS South Central.